garylirocks/quickrefs/azure-databricks.markdown

 - **Front-end Private Link (user to control plane)**
   - Target sub-resource: `databricks_ui_api`
   - Between users and workspace (the control plane)
-  - Connect to ADB web application, REST API, Databricks Connect API
+  - Used for connection to ADB web application, REST API, Databricks Connect API
   - Also used by JDBC/ODBC and PowerBI integrations
 - **Back-end Private Link (data plane to control plane)**
   - Target sub-resource: `databricks_ui_api`
   - From the clusters to the secure cluster connectivity relay endpoint and REST API endpoint
-  - Secure cluster connectivity (SCC / No Public IP / NPIP) must be enabled
+  - **Secure cluster connectivity (SCC / No Public IP / NPIP) must be enabled**
   - *data plane* here refers to the Classic data plane, the compute layer of Azure Databricks, NOT serverless data plane that supports serverless SQL warehouses
 - **Web auth private connections**
   - Target sub-resource: `browser_authentication`
   - The domain name for a region is like: `australiaeast.pl-auth.azuredatabricks.net`
-    - There might be more than one if there are multiple Azure Databricks control plane instance in the same region, like `australiaeast-c2.pl-auth.azuredatabricks.net`
+    - There might be more than one if there are multiple Azure Databricks control plane instances in the same region, like `australiaeast-c2.pl-auth.azuredatabricks.net`
   - Special configuration for SSO login callbacks to the Azure Databricks web application.
   - Allows AAD to redirect users after login to the correct control plane instance
   - Not needed for REST API calls
   - Exactly one PEP needed for all workspaces in the same region which share one private DNS zone
-  - Strongly recommended to create a separate *private web auth workspace* for this
+  - Strongly recommended to create a separate ***private web auth workspace*** for this
     - This workspace exists just for this web auth PEP
     - Don't put any workload in it
-    - Config it for no user login
+    - Don't config it for user login
     - No need for connection from data plane to control plane
     - Don't delete it